 ‘[Black Lives Matter] are in connection and collaboration with multiple movements across the country and the globe, and I think that’s been the case since the very beginning.
 I think we have opened up the space for so many movements to be where they’re at today, and to shout out for where they’re at today.’

-Black Lives Matter began on social media, begun by Garza’s Facebook post titled A Love Note to Black People, and cemented by Khan-Cullors deployment of the hashtag #BlackLivesMatter.
+Black Lives Matter started on social media, begun by Garza’s Facebook post titled A Love Note to Black People, and cemented by Khan-Cullors deployment of the hashtag #BlackLivesMatter.
 But whilst the movement emphasises the good that social media can do, when it comes to convening audiences, should we be more concerned by the way it can be similarly used to harness negative and hateful ideologies?

 ‘I think that social media plays an interesting role across the world at this point, as a place where people can connect, and a place where people can amplify their stories and voices.
 But people can also amplify their hate and their bigotry.
 It therefore becomes complicated because we as people believe in the right to free speech.